El Monte Busway: Construction

 The El Monte Busway opened in stages, with the seven-mile eastern segment between Interstate 710 (then-signed as SR 7) and Santa Anita Avenue opening in January 1973.
 The El Monte station near the Santa Anita Avenue terminus would open later on July 14, 1973.
 The eastern section is located in the median of Interstate 10, with only paint lines separating traffic on the busway from the general-purpose lanes.
 Railroad tracks are also located in the median, separated from vehicle traffic with concrete barriers.

 The western segment has a unique design that took longer to build.
 Traveling from east to west, a flyover ramp near Interstate 710 moves the lanes north of Interstate 10 to a station near California State University, Los Angeles.
-Just west of Cal State LA station, the westbound busway lanes crossover the eastbound lanes, reversing the normal placement of the lanes.
-The reversed lanes allow buses to serve a single island platform station at the Los Angeles County+USC Medical Center but prevent vehicles from entering the busway from the general-purpose lanes of Interstate 10 in the eastbound direction.
+Just west of the Cal State LA station, the westbound busway lanes crossover the eastbound lanes, reversing the normal placement of the lanes.
+The reversed lanes allow buses to serve a single island platform station at the Los Angeles General Medical Center but prevent vehicles from entering the busway from the general-purpose lanes of Interstate 10 in the eastbound direction.

-The LAC+USC Medical Center station was completed in November 1974, the four-mile western segment between Mission Avenue in Los Angeles and Interstate 710 was completed in January 1975, and the Cal State LA station was finished in February 1975.
+The LA General Medical Center station was completed in November 1974, the four-mile western segment between Mission Avenue in Los Angeles and Interstate 710 was completed in January 1975, and the Cal State LA station was finished in February 1975.
 The entire 11-mile busway was dedicated on February 18, 1975.

-The El Monte was extended to its present length of 12 miles in 1989 with the opening of a one-mile extension from Mission Road to Alameda Street near Los Angeles Union Station.
+The El Monte was extended to its present length of 12 miles in 1989 with the opening of a one-mile extension from Mission Road to Alameda Street adjacent to Los Angeles Union Station.